mauricechiodo/eim-case-studies/course/credit-scores/Social_Credit_Scores/china/intro/index.md

 <details markdown="1">
 <summary>What is a Social Credit Score?</summary>
 A social credit score can be defined as a rating for the consumer calculated by their "position in a social structure based on esteem that is bestowed by others."

+Social credit represents the ultimate marketisation of political control as it gives incentives to people for them to maximise their citizen value through "politically and commercially aligned social behaviour" - Loubere and Brehm (2018)

+Social credit represents the ultimate marketisation of political control as it gives incentives to people for them to maximise their citizen value through "politically and commercially aligned social behaviour".
+With this new system, it would no longer be necessary to change the law to influence people's behaviour - just change the weights in the algorithm.
 </details>
  <br />